renukaraviotp/Blog_Application/README.md

 open cmd
-In cmd create a virtual enviorment ( mkvirtualenv env ) Activate the virtual enviorment ( workon env )
+In cmd create a virtual enviorment ( mkvirtualenv env ) Activate the virtual enviorment ( workon env ) install django for the virtual environment by pip install django
 Migrate the model by:
 python manage.py makemigrations
 python manage.py migrate
+pip install mysqlclient ( if necessary)
 Run the project by:
 python manage.py runserver
 ```